e-e-e/arena-ts/README.md

 ##### Node JS

-To use this library in Node you will need to inject your choice of Fetch API compatible libraries when instantiating the client.A good choice is [node-fetch](https://www.npmjs.com/package/node-fetch).
-Fetch polyfills have been excluded from this package to make it ligher for browsers where fetch is included natively.
+To use this library in Node you will need to inject your choice of Fetch API compatible libraries when instantiating the client.
+A good choice is [node-fetch](https://www.npmjs.com/package/node-fetch).
+Fetch polyfills have been excluded from this package to make it lighter for browsers where fetch is included natively.

 For example: